FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/javascript.md

 ### Unit testing
 Test suites ensure that our code is stable as we perform changes or refactor over time.
 Test some of your existing code with mocha following [this tutorial](https://www.sitepoint.com/unit-test-javascript-mocha-chai/).
 Make sure you write tests for all the remaining exercises you do.

+[Further reading](https://medium.com/welldone-software/an-overview-of-javascript-testing-in-2018-f68950900bc3) on unit testing and all the elements of the testing ecosystem.

 ### Asynchronous Programming
 Learn about the model of execution in JavaScript and the call stack.
 Wrap your head around asynchronous programming with the following resources:
 * [Understand the event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ)